How bone-bordering cells may help shape a skull

-Category: Environment Hits: 0In a study of mice, scientists showed how the activity of one gene, turned on in a newly discovered group of bone-bordering cells, may play an important role in shaping the skull.
+Category: Environment Hits: 3In a study of mice, scientists showed how the activity of one gene, turned on in a newly discovered group of bone-bordering cells, may play an important role in shaping the skull.
 The skulls of mice that were missing the gene were misshapen and were depleted of the cells in a manner that is reminiscent of craniosynostosis, a developmental disorder that affects about one out every 2,500 babies born in the United States.

 Read more https://www.sciencedaily.com/releases/2021/12/211209123602.htm